Phones · Resale guide

 Insider Checks

-THE SPEAKER MESH TEST.
-Look closely at the speaker grilles at the bottom of the phone with a flashlight.
-If the mesh looks perfectly clean, shiny, and brand-new, but the rest of the phone shows signs of wear, it’s suspicious.
-Original speaker meshes accumulate micro-dust and grime over time that can’t be fully cleaned.
-A new-looking mesh often means the speaker grille (or the entire bottom module) was replaced, sometimes after water damage, costing you ₹1,500-2,500 for a proper fix if it fails later.
+THE SPEAKER MESH TEST Look closely at the speaker grilles at the bottom with a flashlight.
+If the mesh looks perfectly clean and brand new, but the rest of the phone shows signs of wear, it’s suspicious.
+Original meshes accumulate micro-dust that’s almost impossible to fully clean.
+A replaced grille often indicates a repair after water damage or a speaker issue, which could hide deeper problems.
+Factor in a potential ₹1,000-2,500 for speaker replacement.

-THE HAPTIC FEEDBACK TEST.
-Go to Settings > Sounds and Vibration > Vibration intensity, and play with the vibration patterns.
-The M55’s haptic engine should produce a reasonably sharp, clean “buzz” or “tap” feeling.
-If it feels dull, buzzy, rattly, or weak compared to other Samsung phones you’ve used, the haptic motor might be failing or replaced with a cheap knockoff.
-This is a minor but annoying issue, and a repair could set you back ₹1,000-2,000.
+THE HAPTIC FEEDBACK TEST Go to Settings > Sounds and Vibration > System vibration.
+Toggle the various vibration options.
+The M55 should produce a firm, distinct haptic feedback.
+If it feels dull, weak, buzzy, or rattly, the vibration motor (haptic engine) might be failing or has been replaced with a cheap part.
+This is typically a ₹1,000-2,000 repair.

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP).
-This is a classic.
-The phone looks perfectly fine, but after you perform a factory reset, it asks for the previous owner’s Google account credentials.
-If you don’t have them, the phone is essentially locked to you.
-ALWAYS insist on a factory reset in front of the seller and complete the initial setup process to ensure it asks for your Google account before you pay.
+Google Account Lock (FRP) This is a common trap.
+The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account details (Factory Reset Protection).
+If you can’t bypass this, the phone is essentially a brick.
+ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process to ensure FRP is removed before you pay.

-Fake Battery Health Reading.
-Some apps or modified software can spoof battery health percentages to show 90%+ when the actual capacity is much lower.
-The only real test is actual usage—if the phone dies in 3-4 hours despite showing a high percentage, the reading is fake.
-Use AccuBattery to get a more reliable estimate, but always trust your real-world experience.
+Fake Battery Health Readings Some sellers use modified software or apps to display a higher battery health percentage than the actual capacity.
+The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is likely fake.
+Always use an app like AccuBattery to verify, and if possible, test the phone for a few hours.

-Region-Locked Phones.
-Some phones imported from other regions (e.g., Middle East, Europe) might be sold in India.
-While they might work, they might lack certain 5G bands relevant to Indian networks, have different charging standards, or even missing features.
+Region-Locked or Non-Indian Variants Some sellers might import phones from other regions (e.g., Middle East, Europe) and sell them in India.
+These might not support all Indian 5G bands, have different charging standards, or lack specific features.
 Always check Settings > About Phone > Model Number.
-For Indian models, it typically ends with “IN/A” (e.g., SM-M556B/DSIN).
+Indian models typically end with “IN/A.” If it’s a different code, research its compatibility before buying.

 Seller’s Guide — How to Maximize Your Samsung Galaxy M55 Resale

 To get the best price for your Samsung Galaxy M55, preparation is key.
-Think like a buyer—what would make you trust a seller and pay more?
+Think like a buyer—what would make you trust and pay more for a used phone?

-- Backup everything: Use Google One or Samsung Cloud to back up your photos, videos, contacts, and app data.
+- Backup All Data: Use Samsung Cloud or Google One to back up all your photos, videos, contacts, and app data.
+Don’t skip this step!

-- Sign out of all accounts: Go to Settings > Accounts and backup > Manage accounts and remove your Google account, Samsung account, WhatsApp, banking apps, and any other personal logins.
-This is crucial for privacy.
+- Sign Out of All Accounts: This is critical.
+Sign out of your Google account, Samsung account, WhatsApp, banking apps, and any other personal accounts.

-- Remove SIM and memory card: Don’t forget to take out your physical SIM card and any inserted microSD card.
+- Remove SIM and Memory Card: Don’t forget to take out your physical SIM card and any external microSD card you might have.

 - Factory Reset: Go to Settings > General Management > Reset > Factory Data Reset.
-Follow the on-screen prompts.
-This will erase all data and settings, returning the phone to its out-of-the-box state.
+Confirm and erase everything.
+This ensures no personal data remains and removes any previous account locks.

 Physical Preparation

-- Clean the phone thoroughly: Use a microfiber cloth and a gentle electronics cleaner (or isopropyl alcohol wipes) to wipe down the screen, back, and frame.
-Remove any dust from the speaker grilles and charging port using a soft brush or compressed air.
+- Clean the Phone Thoroughly: Use a microfiber cloth and a gentle screen cleaner (or isopropyl alcohol wipes) to clean the screen, back panel, and frame.
+Use a soft brush or compressed air to clear out the charging port, speaker grilles, and headphone jack.
+A clean phone looks well-maintained.

 Documentation